Resolving a dispute with a residential park operator

 - a date these repairs are to be completed by

-- the action you will take if they aren't completed in time -eg you will arrange for a contractor to carry out the repairs and the bill will be sent to the park operator.
+- the action you will take if they aren't completed in time - for example you will arrange for a contractor to carry out the repairs and the bill will be sent to the park operator.

 Problems with bond and rent

-A park operator may claim all or part of your bond at the end of your agreement.
+A park operator may claim all or part of the bond at the end of a rental agreement.

 You can dispute a claim on your bond if you believe that it is unfair or incorrect.